kylecalbert/Netflix-Dashbaord/README.md

 ### Packed Bubble Chart

-- **Objective:** Analyze the distribution of movies and TV shows by type.
+- **Objective:** Analyse the distribution of movies and TV shows by type.
 - **Process:** Use a packed bubble chart to represent the percentage distribution of movies and TV shows by type.

 ### Bar Chart